-The precision of readings was assessed using the index of average percent error (IAPE) (Beamish and Fournier, 1981) and the coefficient of variation (CV) (Chang, 1982; Campana et al., 1995).
+The precision of readings was assessed using the coefficient of variation (CV) (Chang, 1982; Campana et al., 1995).

 A potential problem in assigning age for SBT is that the theoretical birth date is January 1 (middle of the spawning season; see CCSBT-ESC-0509-Info) and opaque increments are formed during winter (May and October) (Gunn et al., 2008).
 Using the number of increments as an estimate of age can be misleading if SBT are caught during the winter.
 However, SBT in the GAB are caught during summer (November to April), so there is less confusion about assigning an age from increment counts.
 For example, SBT with 2 increments in their otoliths were classed as 2 year-olds.
 Thus, SBT of the same age, caught in the same fishing season, were spawned in the same spawning season.